-I would describe myself as an industrious individual who probably finds it quite hard to relax, so invariably I am always doing something.
-This might be work, reading a film review or ringing my family.
-I have a great love of the Arts and enjoy being involved with all things creative whether it be directing the school production, talking about a book I enjoyed reading or watching a live performance.
-I really like to know what is going on in the world and I always check the news first thing in the morning.
-One of the major aspects that I appreciate about living in Asia is the global perspective that it has given me of the world around me.
-This is something I never would have obtained if I hadn’t of made the leap of faith to come and live and work in a country that I had never visited before.
-A decision I have never regretted!
+For the majority of this time I taught at St. Anne’s School, London as Head of Drama and then as Head of the Sixth Form.
+Before coming to St Andrews International School Bangkok, I was a Senior Teacher with responsibility for the Sixth Form and Vocational Studies at Maria Fidelis School, London.
+When the opportunity arose to live in Southeast Asia I was able to continue my teaching career at St Andrews.
+I consider myselg an industrious individual who probably finds it quite hard to relax, so invariably I'm always doing something.
+This might be work-related, reading novels and plays or staying in touch with family and friends from around the world.
+I have a great love of the Arts and enjoy being involved with all things creative whether it be directing productions, discussing a film or watching a live performance.
+I like to know what is going on in the world and will always check the news first thing in the morning.
+Amongst other reasons, I appreciate living in Asia because of the global perspective that it has given me.
+I never would have gained it if I hadn’t have made the leap of faith all those years ago to live and work in Thailand.
+It's truly a decision I have never regretted!

-“I have studied Drama with Ms. Shelley for three years.
+“Ms Shelley is one of the teachers who really helped improve my self-confidence over the past 3-4 years and I am entirely grateful for it.
+Furthermore, during the High School Production Ms Shelley helped me understand my character in depth.
+This allowed me to perform to the best of my ability during the shows.”
+“I have studied Drama with Ms Shelley for three years.
 Drama has given me a lot of confidence and it is one of my favourite subjects in school.
-Ms. Shelley has been an amazing teacher and always been there for us.
+Ms Shelley has been an amazing teacher and always been there for us.
 I have learned a lot and experienced a lot with her in drama and it all has been great fun!”